A gallery model for affine flag varieties via chimney retractions: Chimneys, retractions, orientations, and shadows

 The previous definition essentially means that a regular infinite gallery eventually crosses every hyperplane that ``cuts across" the $(J,y)$-sector, and can only be trapped in a ``strip" of the $(J,y)$-sector lying between two parallel hyperplanes if they are of type $u\alpha$ with $\alpha \in \Phi_J^+$.

+For the next lemma we use the metric approach to buildings, details of which can be found in Section 12 of \cite{AB}.
+Thus we view the affine building $X$ as a $\CAT(0)$ space equipped with the usual $\CAT(0)$ metric, which restricts to a Euclidean metric on each apartment.

+\begin{lemma} For every pair of alcoves $c$ and $d$ in $X$, and any points $x\in c$ and $y\in d$, there exists a minimal gallery containing the (unique) geodesic segment from $x$ to $y$.
+Moreover, every geodesic ray starting at $x$ is contained in a minimal infinite gallery. \end{lemma} \begin{proof} The statement about pairs of alcoves is taken from \cite[Lemma 3.1]{Marquis}.
+To see the statement about infinite geodesic rays argue as follows.
+Each geodesic ray is contained in an apartment.
+By the first part of the current lemma each finite length initial piece is contained in a minimal gallery.
+Local finiteness of the Coxeter complex then implies that we may choose these initial pieces in a consistent way such that the resulting infinite gallery covering the geodesic ray is minimal. \end{proof}

-\begin{corollary} Every $(J,y)$-sector that is not a single alcove contains a regular infinite gallery. \end{corollary} \begin{proof} A $(J,y)$-sector is by definition an intersection of half-apartments, hence $(J,y)$-sectors are convex, meaning that any two alcoves in a $(J,y)$-sector can be connected by a minimal gallery which lies in that sector.
-It now suffices to note that by Lemma~\ref{lem:one-alcove}, a $(J,y)$-sector which is not a single alcove contains infinitely many alcoves. \end{proof}
+\begin{corollary} Every $(J,y)$-sector that is not a single alcove contains a regular minimal infinite gallery. \end{corollary} \begin{proof} A $(J,y)$-sector is by definition an intersection of half-apartments, hence $(J,y)$-sectors are convex, meaning that any two alcoves in a $(J,y)$-sector can be connected by a minimal gallery which lies in that sector.
+Now by Lemma~\ref{lem:one-alcove}, a $(J,y)$-sector which is not a single alcove contains infinitely many alcoves.
+By the proof of Lemma~\ref{lem:one-alcove} and the specific shape of the $(J,y)$-sector described there, a $(J,y)$-sector which is not a single alcove contains a regular geodesic ray starting at a point $x$ contained in the interior of an alcove $c$.
+This ray is, by Lemma~\ref{lem:gallery-support}, contained in a minimal infinite gallery $\gamma$ beginning at $c$.
+Moreover $\gamma$ is regular since the geodesic was regular.
+By convexity of the intersection of half-apartments, $\gamma$ must be contained in the $(J,y)$-sector. \end{proof}

 We will use the following result of~\cite{Charignon}, which holds for arbitrary affine buildings (in fact for arbitrary buildings).
 Recall that any building has a complete apartment system.

 \begin{lemma}[Corollary 4.3.2 in \cite{Charignon}] For every alcove $c$ in the affine building $X$ and any minimal infinite gallery $\gamma$ in $X$, there exists an apartment $\App'$ in the complete apartment system of $X$ that contains both $c$ and an infinite subgallery of $\gamma$. \end{lemma}